 How is the UN Refugee Agency helping in Ethiopia’s Tigray region?

-The UN Refugee Agency is working with government authorities and local partners to provide lifesaving assistance to the thousands of Ethiopian women, children and men arriving to the border in search of safety.
+The UN Refugee Agency (UNHCR) is working with government authorities and local partners to provide lifesaving assistance to the thousands of women, children and men from Tigray arriving in other regions of Ethiopia and neighboring countries in search of safety.
 Shelter, food and water as well as other relief items - including blankets, sleeping mats, solar lamps, mosquito nets and plastic sheeting are being distributed.
-Information campaigns on COVID-19 prevention, health screening of new arrivals as well as the distribution of soap and 50,000 face masks have also started at border entry points.

 Monthly giving is the most convenient, effective and efficient way you can help people fleeing conflict.
 Start making a lifesaving difference today.
 Please become USA for UNHCR’s newest monthly donor.